connext/documentation/docs/developers/examples/simple-bridge.md

   }

   /**
-   * @notice Transfers funds from one chain to another.
+   * @notice Transfers non-native assets from one chain to another.
+   * @dev User should approve a spending allowance before calling this.
    * @param token Address of the token on this domain.
    * @param amount The amount to transfer.
    * @param recipient The destination address (e.g. a wallet).